United Incandescent Lamp and Electricity Company: Troubles after the war

-The Second World War, the Siege of Budapest, the postwar reparations shipments, and the confiscation of the factory’s equipment and inventory imposed a heavy financial burden on the company.
+The Second World War, the Siege of Budapest, the postwar reparations shipments, and the confiscation of the factory's equipment and inventory imposed a heavy financial burden on the company.
 At the same time, significant technical redevelopment was required.
-Contemporary sources estimate the financial losses totaling more than $12 million USD.
+Contemporary sources estimate the financial losses totaling more than US$12 million.
 Despite the enormous losses, a substantial portion of the leadership and skilled workforce survived the war.
 Their expertise proved invaluable during the reconstruction.
-Among them, the factory’s technical directors János Lévai and Péter Iván Valkó stood out.
+Among them, the factory's technical directors János Lévai and Péter Iván Valkó stood out.

 In addition to the removal of machinery, the company faced challenges such as disrupted material supply and a lack of appropriate equipment.
-It was only in September 1945 that twenty-four precision machine tools from Switzerland, Denmark, and Czechoslovakia were successfully commissioned, with assistance from the company’s foreign subsidiaries.
+It was only in September 1945 that twenty-four precision machine tools from Switzerland, Denmark, and Czechoslovakia were successfully commissioned, with assistance from the company's foreign subsidiaries.
 Further difficulties arose from the dismantling of the Újpest glassworks; fortunately, machines intended for the Argentine subsidiary were successfully returned to Újpest.

 As Hungarian companies and factories were integrated into the Soviet sphere's plant-based economy, a proposed license agreement with General Electric was not signed by the Hungarian National Bank.
 The lack of a licensing agreement caused the technological development to slow down at the factory.

 Nationalization and postwar challenges

 The nationalization of the company began in December 1945 with the incorporation of the Izzó (Incandescent Lamp) division.
 During the nationalization of the mines, the Ajka Coal Mine was removed from the ownership of the Újpest-based company, and the Ajka Power Plant was nationalized at the end of 1946.
 Preparations for the nationalization of these companies were carried out secretly, and on 25 March 1948, the process was implemented simultaneously.
 The nationalized entities included Agrolux Községeket és Mezőgazdaságokat Villamosító Rt., Villamossági és Üvegipari Rt., Orion, Remix Elektrotechnikai Gyár Kft., and Tokodi Üveggyár Rt.

 This process created the risk that foreign subsidiaries and branches could be seized, potentially by former Allied states to cover war damages.
-There were discussions about exempting the Izzó’s foreign subsidiaries from nationalization.
+There were discussions about exempting the Izzó's foreign subsidiaries from nationalization.
 Ultimately, the Ministry of Industry did not permit the company to write off the assets of its subsidiaries.
 As a result, United Incandescent Company (Egyesült Izzó) was technically considered a state-owned enterprise for only about one month.

 To expand production, the company entered into cooperative agreements with several regional firms, which were later merged into the Izzó.
 It was also forced to produce products outside its core profile, which naturally generated losses.
 In 1950, the company lost its independent export rights, effectively cutting it off from its markets.
 Consequently, it became disconnected from market demand.
 Later, the company regained export rights but not independent import rights.
 Furthermore, exports settled in rubles were more profitable than Western exports.